calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ![]({{ site.baseurl }}/assets/img/2022/pexels-anete-lusina-4790264 Cropped-min.jpg)
 *Photo credit - [Anete Lusina](https://www.pexels.com/@anete-lusina/)*

 With some reverse engineering and hacking, we can get this switch online and connected to our home automation server by integrating its logic with an [Espressif](https://www.espressif.com/) [ESP8266 Wi-Fi MCU](https://www.espressif.com/en/products/socs/esp8266) .
-Once connected, we can even interface with it using smart assistants like Alexa, Siri, and Google Home.
+Once connected, we can even interface with it with smart assistants like Alexa, Siri, and Google Home.

 This guide will explain the steps I went through in reverse engineering the Leviton *IPHS5-1LW* and interfacing its logic with the *ESP8266* chip.